pforret/blog.splashing/_topic/country/finland.md

 ---
 # Finland

-Finland, officially the Republic of Finland, is a Nordic country and a member state of the European Union in Northern Europe.
-It shares land borders with Sweden to the west, Russia to the east, Norway to the north, and is defined by the Gulf of Bothnia to the west, and the Gulf of Finland of the Baltic Sea across Estonia to the south.
-Finland covers an area of 338,455 square kilometres  with a population of 5.5 million.
+Finland, officially the Republic of Finland, is a Nordic country in Northern Europe.
+It shares land borders with Sweden to the northwest, Norway to the north, and Russia to the east,  with the Gulf of Bothnia to the west and the Gulf of Finland to the south, across from Estonia.
+Finland covers an area of 338,455 square kilometres  with a population of 5.6 million.
+Helsinki is the capital and largest city.
+The vast majority of the population are ethnic Finns.
-Helsinki is the country's capital and largest city, and forms a larger metropolitan area together with the neighbouring cities of Espoo, Kauniainen, and Vantaa.
-Finland is officially bilingual, with Finnish and Swedish being official.

 ## Unsplash photos